- Lifespan: 12-14 years

 When you bring your new kitten home, feed him the same food he was fed at his old home, if you would like to change the type of food he eats, gradually introduce the new food while reducing the old type over a few days.
 This can help prevent tummy upsets.

-Oral hygene should be maintained from kittenhood as Abyssinians are prone to gingivitis.
-This can be achieved with regular brushing with a pet toothbrush and toothpaste (never use human toothpaste), or by feeding raw chicken necks or human grade chunks of raw steak two to three times a week.
+Oral hygene is important with any cat, brush the teeth daily with a pet toothbrush and toothpaste (never use human toothpaste), or feed raw chicken necks/ chunks of raw steak two to three times a week.

 As with all cats, purebred or domestic, some can be more prone to health problems.
 Bear in mind that most of these conditions are still rare, even in Abyssinian cats and most breeders work hard to eliminate these diseases by careful breeding as well as genetic testing, where possible.